-- Assistant Referees assemble the swimmers in order of competition in each event.
+- Marshalls assemble the swimmers in order of competition in each event.
 They too are usually club volunteers who take a one-hour training session prior to a meet.

 Judgements are made from the standpoint of perfection.
 Figures are executed “high and controlled, in a uniform motion, with each section of the figure clearly defined".

 Figures are evaluated on Design and Control.
 Specific design factors include accuracy of all body positions and transitions, accuracy of alignment of body parts, correctness of pikes and tucks and accuracy of transitional movements.
 Specific control factors include extension, height, stability and ease of performance.

 Degree of Difficulty (D.D.) refers to a number value placed on each figure – from 1.4 to 3.5.
 The higher the number the more difficult the figure.

 Scoring Judges use a 10-point scoring system and follow the FINA artistic swimming manual for judges, coaches and referees.

 |9.5 – 9.9 Near Perfect||4.0 – 4.9 Deficient|

 |8.0 – 8.9 Very Good||2.0 – 2.9 Very Weak|

 |7.0 – 7.9 Good||1.0 – 1.9 Hard Recognizable|

 Points are awarded by the judges who will all show their marks at the same time.
 These marks are then called out, by the panel referee, to the scorers who record the marks on sheets of paper.
 The high and low marks are eliminated.
 The final mark for a figure is arrived at by multiplying the mark of the judges by the degree of difficulty allotted the figure.